How does a self-cleaning oven work & how do you use it?

 Can you clean a self-cleaning oven manually?

 You sure can.
 While a self-cleaning or steam-clean oven is meant to provide a helping hand to make the job of cleaning an oven less arduous, you are not required to use this function to thoroughly clean your oven.
-In fact, even ovens that have self-cleaning functions require manual cleaning from time to time.
+In fact, even ovens that have self-cleaning functions require manual cleaning, especially of the oven door glass, from time to time.
 You can use mild soap and water to wipe down your oven in between heavy duty cleanings.

 Model shown: WOS31ES0JS